 - Keep the thermometer out of the reach of children to prevent possible choking hazards.

 - Clean the thermometer thoroughly with alcohol before and after use to prevent bacteria and infections.

-It is essential that you measure the accurate temperature of your child to determine whether he has fever and a digital thermometer gets you the best results.
+Of all the thermometers described above, Axillary thermometers are commonly used at home for checking fevers in children as they are convenient.
+It is essential that you measure the accurate temperature of your child to determine whether he has a fever, and a digital thermometer gets you the best results.
 The right procedures can help you record the temperature of your baby and take further steps accordingly.